AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja-user.md

 Customer data in the platform is stored as datasets, which consist of a schema and batches of data.
 For more detail on the platform, see [Adobe Experience Platform Architecture Overview](https://experienceleague.adobe.com/docs/platform-learn/tutorials/intro-to-platform/basic-architecture.html?lang=en).

 Your CJA Admin has established [connections](/help/connections/create-connection.md) to data sets in Platform.
 They have then built [data views](/help/data-views/data-views.md) within those connections.
 Think of data views as similar to virtual report suites.
 Data views are the basis of reporting in Customer Journey Analytics.
+The concept of a report suite no longer exists.

 ## New concepts and terminology